ptrhvns/meals/README.md

 ## Description

 This is a portfolio project.
-It's a web application for managing recipes.
+It's a web application for managing meals (e.g. recipes).

 ## Technologies